crslen/petsafe_scoopfree/README.md

 # PetSafe Scoopfree - Python API
-Connect and control a PetSafe Smart Feed device using the PetSafe-Scoopfree API.
+Connect and control a PetSafe Scoopfree device using the PetSafe-Scoopfree API.

 > **BREAKING CHANGE:** Version 2.0 uses the new PetSafe API.
 > You will need to request new tokens.